 Many health insurance plans cover the cost of PrEP.
 A commercial medication assistance program is available for people who may need assistance paying for PrEP.

 Once you start PrEP, you will need to take PrEP every day.
 If you don’t take PrEP every day, there may not be enough medicine in your bloodstream to block HIV.
 Studies have shown that PrEP is much less effective if it is not taken every day.

 You should keep using condoms while taking PrEP.
 Taking PrEP daily can protect you against HIV infection, but it is not 100% effective.
 Continued use of condoms can help reduce your risk of HIV infection even further.
 PrEP also does not reduce the risk of getting any other STDs.
 Read this fact sheet from CDC for information on how to use condoms correctly.

+You must also take an HIV test every 3 months while taking PrEP, so you’ll have regular follow-up visits with your health care provider.
 If you are having trouble taking PrEP every day or if you want to stop taking PrEP, talk to your health care provider.

 How can I learn more about PrEP?

 Visit the websites below from CDC to learn more about PrEP.
 This fact sheet is based on information from these sources:

 - (1 p.m. to 4 p.m.
 ET)